 Does it seem like you lack the oomph to achieve long-term goals?
 You have motivation… just maybe not consistently or for the long haul.
 Aside from the obvious reasons of the pain and fatigue, the lack of motivation with chronic pain has neurological reasons, even when the pain is Managed.
 So even when pain is not the issue with chronic pain motivation still will be due to changes in the chronic pain brain.

-There was old research done on rats that suggested “that persistent pain causes changes in a set of nerve cells in a deep-brain structure known to be important in reward-seeking behavior: the pursuit of goals likely to yield pleasurable results.”
-(Check out post: That motivation thing, lack of, and what to do about it)
+There was old research done on rats that suggested “that persistent pain causes changes in a set of nerve cells in a deep-brain structure known to be important in reward-seeking behaviour: the pursuit of goals likely to yield pleasurable results.”
+(Check out the post: That motivation thing, lack of, and what to do about it)

 Basically, chronic pain does affect our motivation because it affects our reward system in the brain.
 We are less motivated to do things and get less of a punch to the reward system when we Do.